AnthonyCxx/Notes-and-Writeups/C++/Input and Output/Cerr and Clog.md

 Note: _clog_ and _cerr_ are objects within the std (standard) namespace.
 If you want to use them without `using namespace std;` at the top of your program, you'll have to write `std::clog/cerr` instead of just `clog/cerr` every time you use them.

 ## Basic Usage with the << Operator
 The << operator is overloaded such that it writes literals and expressions that evaluate to literals to the screen.
-An expression using `clog/cerr <<` returns
+An expression using <br /> `clog/cerr <<` returns
 \*this (_clog_/_cerr_), so you can write `clog/cerr << "this " << "is " << "acceptable.\n";` and not have to write cout every time.

 ## Sources